 5. What should I do if I have questions about the COPPA Rule?

 The first thing you should do is read the FTC’s Children’s Privacy guidance materials.
 If, after reviewing the FTC’s online materials, you continue to have specific COPPA questions, please send an email to our COPPA hotline at CoppaHotLine@ftc.gov.

 COPPA applies to personal information collected online by operators of both websites and online services.
 The term “online service” broadly covers any service available over the Internet, or that connects to the Internet or a wide-area network.
 Examples of online services include services that allow users to play network-connected games, engage in social networking activities, purchase goods or services online, receive online advertisements, or interact with other online content or services.
-Mobile applications that connect to the Internet, Internet-enabled gaming platforms, voice-over-Internet protocol services, and Internet-enabled location-based services also are online services covered by COPPA.
+Mobile applications that connect to the Internet, Internet-enabled gaming platforms, connected toys, smart speakers, voice assistants, voice-over-Internet protocol services, and Internet-enabled location-based services also are online services covered by COPPA.

 No. COPPA only applies to personal information collected online from children, including personal information about themselves, their parents, friends, or other persons.
 However, the Commission’s 1999 Statement of Basis and Purpose notes that the Commission expects that operators will keep confidential any information obtained from parents in the course of obtaining parental consent or providing for parental access pursuant to COPPA.
 See 64 Fed.
 Reg.
 59888, 59902 n.213.